gem/oq-engine/doc/manual/glossary.rst

 Area Source
 :::::::::::
-A source type usually adopted to model distributedseismicity.
-In an area source the seismicity occurrence rate is assumeduniform over the source area; this produces an hazard pattern with aplateau of constant hazard inside the polygon delimiting the area sourceand values of hazard that tend to decrease as we move away from the border of the source
+A source type usually adopted to model distributed seismicity.
+In an area source the seismicity occurrence rate is assumed uniform over the source area; this produces an hazard pattern with aplateau of constant hazard inside the polygon delimiting the area sourceand values of hazard that tend to decrease as we move away from the border of the source

 Asset
 :::::
-An asset is an element with a certain value, which can includebuildings or population.
-For example, an asset can include an individualbuilding at a given location, or a number of buildings that are grouped, co- located at a single location and classified with the same \gls{taxonomy}
+An asset is an element with a certain value, which can include buildings or population.
+For example, an asset can include an individual building at a given location, or a number of buildings that are grouped, co- located at a single location and classified with the same *Taxonomy*

 Branch
 ::::::
-The simplest element in a logic tree; it belongs to a\gls{branchset} where it represents one possible option among a finitenumber of alternatives.
-A branch is associated with a weight value if the \gls{branchset} represents the epistemicuncertainty on a parameter or a model when the \gls{branchset} is used to specify alternative models (e.g. district \glspl{acr:mfd})
+The simplest element in a logic tree; it belongs to a *Branch Set* where it represents one possible option among a finite number of alternatives.
+A branch is associated with a weight value if the *Branch Set* represents the epistemic uncertainty on a parameter or a model when the *Branch Set* is used to specify alternative models (e.g. district *Magnitude-Frequency Distribution*)

 Branch Set
 ::::::::::
-The structure describing the epistemic uncertainty on aspecific parameter or model included in a logic tree structure.
-Itensembles a number of \glspl{branch}, each one representing a discrete alternative
+The structure describing the epistemic uncertainty on a specific parameter or model included in a logic tree structure.
+It ensembles a number of *Branch*, each one representing a discrete alternative

 Configuration File
 ::::::::::::::::::
 The file (usually .ini) containing the information necessary to run a calculation in OpenQuake

 Consequence Function
 ::::::::::::::::::::
 the distribution of the consequence (or loss) ratio conditional on a set of discrete limit states, defined for a particular \gls{taxonomy}

 Consequence Model
 :::::::::::::::::
-A set of \glspl{consequencefunction} used to model the consequence ratios of all the \glspl{taxonomy} in the \gls{exposuremodel}
+A set of *Consequence Function* used to model the consequence ratios of all the *Taxonomy* in the *Exposure Model*

 Characteristic Fault Source
 :::::::::::::::::::::::::::